-The U.S. Department of Energy (DOE)’s Wind Technologies Market Report provides an annual overview of trends in the U.S. wind power market.
-You can find the report, a presentation, and a data file on the Files tab, below.
-Additionally, several data visualizations are available in the Data Visualizations tab.
-Highlights of this year’s report include:
+The U.S. Department of Energy's 2021 edition of its land-based wind market report provides an overview of key trends in the U.S. wind power market, with a focus on 2020.
+You can find a report, data file and presentation on the Files tab, below.
+Additionally, several data visualizations are available on the Visualizations tab.
+Highlights of this year’s update include:

-- Wind energy prices are at historical lows: After topping out at 7¢/kWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped to below 2¢/kWh—though this nationwide average is dominated by projects that hail from the lowest-priced Interior region of the country.
-These prices, which are possible in part due to federal tax support, compare favorably to the projected future fuel costs of gas-fired generation.
-Solar PPA prices have declined precipitously, pressuring wind’s competitive position.
+- Wind energy prices remain low, around $20/MWh in the interior of the country: After topping out at $70/MWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped.
+In the interior ‘wind belt’ of the country, recent pricing is around $20/MWh.
+In the West and East, prices tend to average $30/MWh or more.
+These prices, which are possible in part due to federal tax support, fall below the projected future fuel costs of gas-fired generation.

-- The domestic supply chain for wind equipment is diverse: For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>90%), towers (75-90%), and blades and hubs (50-70%), but is much lower (<20%) for most components internal to the nacelle.
-Wind sector employment reached a new high of more than 114,000 full-time workers at the end of 2018.
+- The domestic supply chain for wind equipment is diverse: For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>85%), towers (60-75%), and blades and hubs (30-50%), but is much lower for most components internal to the nacelle.